dscolby/CausalELM.jl/docs/src/guide/its.md

 !!!note
-    To calculate the p-value, standard error, and confidence interval for the treatment effect, you can set the inference keyword to false.
+    To calculate the p-value, standard error, and confidence interval for the treatment effect, you can set the inference keyword to true.
 However, these values are calculated via randomization inference, which will take a long time.
 This can be greatly sped up by launching Julia with more threads and lowering the number of iterations using the n keyword (at the expense of accuracy).